Keynecta/keynecta.com/content/training/online-osha-compliance.md

     preheading: ''
     heading: Empower Trainers
     body: >-
-      Most organizations are aware that OSHA compliance is required.
+      Most organizations are aware OSHA compliance is required.
 Yet many fail to properly address it, resulting in future safety implications.
+We approach training at the top with how trainings and evaluations are conducted.

       ### The Keynecta System Teaches You How to Train